 5. Scale

-Although leveraging economies of scale is nothing new, nonetheless, it is still a useful competitive advantage to have.
+Although leveraging economies of scale is nothing new, nonetheless, it is still a useful cost-based competitive advantage to have.
 What it essentially means is that the more you produce, the more your costs drop.
 This gives you the advantage to increase your profit margins while still maintaining a competitive price.
 Prime examples of the scale competitive advantage are companies like IKEA which offer huge quantities of standardized products that drop their production costs significantly.

 6. Variety

-Another competitive advantage in many sectors could be the variety of products, services or features that a company offers.
-Walmart, the largest US supplier of groceries, and the largest US general retailer, serves as a great example with its wide variety of products and brands.
+It is the largest US supplier of groceries, and the largest US general retailer, serves as a great example with its wide variety of products and brands.

 7. Supply chain and logistics